dakrone/clojure-opennlp/README.markdown

 Training
 --------
 There is code to allow for training models for each of the tools.
-Please see the code in src/opennlp/tools/train.clj
+Please see the documentation in TRAINING.markdown

-Documentation and tests coming in the future.

 Known Issues